Katia-D15/rock-paper-scissors-game/README.md

 ### Content

+- The styles instructions to make game are was taken from: Ultimate Rock, Paper, Scissors

 ### Media

-- The images used on the page was taken from the web site:
+- The images used on the page was taken from the web site:[(Vecteezy)](https://www.vecteezy.com/vector-art/3027817-rock-paper-scissors-hand-gesture)